-Across many different higher educational programmes, students enrolled in a Computer Technology Science Information or undergraduate degree are frequently required to introductory undertake at least one programming unit as part of their first-year course requirements.
-We have observed over the past few years that learning programming, especially for the first time, is often perceived and sometimes proven to be a daunting and arduous task for a majority of students, particularly for students who have no or very little experience in dealing with analytical and systematic problem-solving tasks in their prior educational backgrounds.
+Across many different higher educational programmes, students enrolled in a Computer Science Information Technology or undergraduate degree are frequently required to introductory undertake least one programming unit as part of their first-year We have observed over course requirements. the past few years that learning programming, especially for the first time, is often perceived and sometimes proven to be a daunting and arduous task for a majority of students, particularly for students who have no or very little experience in dealing with analytical and systematic problem-solving tasks in their prior educational backgrounds.
 Our main intent is to find out the effect of the students' learning styles in relation to various assessment modes.

-In a university environment and setting such as ours where effects of internationalization are rather prominent, the students' come from different educational backgrounds and environments where they would have adopted their respective learning styles during the course of their primary and secondary education.
+In a university environment and setting such as ours where effects of internationalization are rather prominent, the students' come from educational backgrounds different environments where they would have adopted their respective learning styles during the course of their primary and secondary education.
 In the context of a first-year programming unit, there are a number of key research questions that may be investigated.
-For example, are the respective suitable in learning styles the current educational environment?
-Is there a need to adapt the teaching style according to the learning styles and how do you balance between the different learning styles of student in a classroom against the appropriate teaching Do the different assessment modes styles? affect student who shown a preference towards a specific learning style?
+For example, are the respective learning styles suitable in the educational environment?
+Is there a need to adapt the teaching style according to the learning styles and how do you balance between the different learning styles of student in a classroom against the appropriate teaching styles?
+Do the different assessment modes affect student who shown a preference towards a specific learning style?
 In addition to the diverse education backgrounds, there is also underlying need to consider the language barrier.
-Although all students have to meet specific English language requirements before being allowed to enroll in the course. nonetheless, there may still exists a language barrier when it comes to comprehension and understanding of assessments.
+Although all students have to meet specific English language requirements before being allowed to enroll in the course, nonetheless, there may still exists a language barrier when it comes to comprehension and understanding of assessments.